ECAP Blog-Texas Teacher Certification Information

 The need for bilingual educators is so high that some districts are offering opportunities for teachers to earn a higher salary.
 And, Spanish-speaking candidates aren’t the only ones in demand.
 Some districts are seeking candidates who are fluent in other languages, including Chinese and Hindi.

-In Texas, the need for Special Education teachers is great as well.
-In fact, about 1 in every 8 Texas public school students need special education services
+In Texas, the need for special education teachers is great as well.
+In fact, about 1 in every 8 Texas public school students need special education services because of learning disabilities, speech delays and other qualifying factors

-As a Special Education teacher, you’ll make a difference and enjoy a host of benefits, from great pay and benefits to creating meaningful bonds with students.
+As a special ed teacher, you’ll make a difference and enjoy a host of benefits, from great pay and benefits to creating meaningful bonds with students.

-Though salaries vary by district, region, and level of experience, the average salary in Texas for an educator during the 2017-18 school year was $53,335.
+Though salaries vary by district, region, and level of experience, the average salary in Texas for an elementary school teacher during the 2024-2025 school year was $62,764.

 What’s Next